Research

 2015-2018

 Lake Towuti is a redox-stratified lake in ultramafic bedrock in Indonesia.
-This provides a rare opportunity to test the hypothesis that Lake Gale was redox-stratified.
+This provides a rare opportunity to test the hypothesis that the ancient martian lake in Gale crater was redox-stratified.
 I characterized the crystalline and amorphous mineralogy of the catchment, lake basin, and a 100 m long drill core to understand what signals can be uniquely linked to lake conditions.
-I found that amorphous Fe-rich phases are created rapidly in the water column, and that they persist in ~1 million year old sediment.
+I found that amorphous Fe-rich phases are created rapidly in the water column, and that they persist in ~1 million year old sediment, two observations also seen in Gale sediment.
+Towuti provides an interesting analogue that is complementary to many other cold-weather and basaltic Mars analogues because of its complex amorphous Fe history.

 Diamond color origin using FTIR and Raman spectroscopy